 \subsection{Safe Reinforcement Learning for Autonomous Driving}

-A number of methods have been proposed more recently for autonomous driving based on modern, advanced techniques.
-The work~\citep{pomerleau1988alvinn}, is proposed by Pomerleau, may be one of the first learning based methods for autonomous driving and it's developed in 1989.
-Gu \textit{et al.} \citep{gu2022rltt} provide a motion planning method for automated driving based on constrained RL.
-They combine traditional motion planning methods and RL methods to achieve better performance than pure RL methods or traditional methods.
-Specifically, the topological path search~\citep{shangding2019path,zhou2020motion} and trajectory lane model which is derived from trajectory unit~\citep{gu2022motion,gu2020motion, zhou2020review}, are leveraged to constrain the RL search space, and their method can be used very well for corridor scenarios that consider environment uncertainty.
+More recently, many methods have been proposed for autonomous driving based on modern, advanced techniques.
+The work~\citep{pomerleau1988alvinn}, proposed by Pomerleau, may be one of the first learning-based methods for autonomous driving, developed in 1989.
+Gu \textit{et al.} \citep{robotics11040081} provide a motion planning method for automated driving based on constrained RL.
+They combine traditional motion planning and RL methods to perform better than pure RL or traditional methods.
+Specifically, the topological path search~\citep{shangding2019path,zhou2020motion} and trajectory lane model, which is derived from trajectory units~\citep{gu2022motion,gu2020motion, zhou2020review}, are leveraged to constrain the RL search space.
+Their method can be used very well for corridor scenarios that consider environmental uncertainty.

-In contrast to Gu \textit{et al.} \citep{gu2022rltt}, Wen \textit{et al.}~\citep{wen2020safe} provide a parallel safe RL method for vehicle lane-keeping and multi-vehicle decision making tasks by using pure constrained RL methods.
-They extent a actor-critic framework to a three-neural-network layer framework by adding a risk layer for autonomous driving safety, and the synchronized strategy is used to optimise parallel policies for better searching viable states and speeding up convergence.
+In contrast to Gu \textit{et al.} \citep{robotics11040081}, Wen \textit{et al.}~\citep{wen2020safe} provide a parallel safe RL method for vehicle lane-keeping and multi-vehicle decision-making tasks by using pure constrained RL methods.
+They extend an actor-critic framework to a three-layer-neural-network framework by adding a risk layer for autonomous driving safety.
+The synchronized strategy is used to optimize parallel policies for better searching viable states and speeding up convergence.